-DDWF 3908: Industrial Training
+DDWF 3910: Industrial Training

 This course consists of practical training in three main areas such as property valuation, property management and real estate agency.
 Students shall be placed in the related private firms, government sector such as JPPH, local authority (such as DBKL, MBJB etc.) and others.
 The purpose of the course: provide the opportunities to the students to gain knowledge and work experience from the real estate industry.
-At the end of this course, students should be able to use and apply their professional knowledge and skills in property valuation, property management and estate agency in real life practice.
+At the end of this course, students should be able to use and apply their professional knowledge and skills in real life practice, as well as produce reports in property valuation, property management and estate agency.
 Through this course, students are also led to develop skills to communicate effectively, to lead and cooperate as team members, be highly motivated, disciplined and ethical.